AllNighters02/ArtistBlock/README (User Stories).md

 - [ ] User can like a post and see number of likes for each post in the post details screen.

 - [ ] List anything else that you can get done to improve the app functionality!

+**Gifs**
+Set up Parse Server and Dashboard, Implementation of Login and Logout feature and created log in page: